All Episodes

 Politics is not about what is, it's about what seems to be.

-Democrats are all about emotion, not intellect, not words, not things, not what people say or think or remember or any of that.
+Democrats are all about emotion, not intellect, not words, not things, not what people say or think or remember any of that.

-It's it's what the words make people feel.
+It's what the words make people feel.

 That's all that matters.